MattyChoi/TumorScanner/methods/segmentation/README.md

+# Segmentation

+## Demonstration

-# Data used to train segmenting models
+## Data used to train segmenting models

-I used jpeg files from the Kaggle dataset [Brain MRI Images for Brain Tumor Detection](https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection) to train my models.
+I used NIfTI files from the [BraTS2020 Dataset](https://www.kaggle.com/awsaf49/brats20-dataset-training-validation) on Kaggle to train my semantic image segmentation models.
 I took the

-# Convolutional Neural Networks Trained
+## Convolutional Neural Networks Trained
 Currently, I have trained only one neural network that segments brain MRI scans.

-## U-Net 2D
+### U-Net 2D

-## U-Net 3D
+### U-Net 3D
 Work in progress...